Illinois Native

 Opuntia humifusa – Prickly Pear Cactus

-Missouri native perennial cactus.
+Missouri and Illinois native perennial cactus.

 Penstemon digitalis – Smooth White Beardtongue